robinovitch61/kl/README.md

 # Use contexts `my-context` & `other-context`, namespaces `default` & `other-ns` in each
 kl --context my-context,other-context -n default,other-ns

-# Auto-select all containers in a deployment containing the word `nginx`
+# Auto-select all containers in a with a pod owner (e.g. deployment) containing the word `nginx`
-kl --mdep nginx
+kl --mown nginx

 # Auto-select all containers with the exact name of `my-container`, limited to 10 selections
 kl --mc "^my-container$" --limit 10